visualizor/GH_Eto/README.md

 # Synapse (GH_Eto)
 ## Overview
 Grasshopper plugin that makes graphic user interfaces with the help of `Eto.Forms`.
-Mac users please test `.gha` file and let me know if this indeed works.
 Currently compiled on a Windows machine.

 First, check out this introductory [article](https://willwang6.wixsite.com/precision/post/2019/01/01/how-to-use-etoforms-in-rhinograsshopper-part-1) on `Eto.Forms` and its use within the Grasshopper context, as well as the [guide](https://developer.rhino3d.com/guides/rhinopython/eto-forms-python/) that McNeel has put together.